MoonPoet/xaprb-src/content/blog/intrinsic-extrinsic-motivation.md

 Only after a good-faith effort to make it work could I quit in good faith, and having a clear conscience is a huge motivator for me.

 The other big factor was the importance of right and wrong and a correct understanding of reality.
-As far back as I can remember, I've been convinced that justice and truth matter more than a meal or avoiding a beating.
+As far back as I can remember, I've been convinced that justice and truth matter more than a meal or avoiding punishment.
 And to mouth words I don't believe, and act out behaviors I disagree with, would divide me against myself.
 My brothers and mother urged me to put things into perspective and stop making my life needlessly hard.
 But I would not consent to injustice because it would mean agreeing that wrong was right, and I sensed it would have consequences for my mental health.^[Today, I know this idea is supported by an important Buddhist teaching: seeing the true nature of things is essential to wellbeing.]